Communication-Efficient Triangle Counting under Local Differential Privacy: Experiments

 We also note that since $d_{max} \ll n$ in \IMDB{}, $\CostDL$ of our \AlgTwo{} (DC) can also be roughly approximated by $60$ Mbits (3 seconds) by replacing $\mu$ with $\mu e^{-\epsilon_1}$ in (\ref{eq:CostDL_F}).

-{\textbf{4-Cycle Trick.}}~~We also investigated the effectiveness of our $4$-cycle trick in \AlgTwo{} and \AlgThree{} (shown in Figure~\ref{fig:four-cycle}) in detail.
+{\textbf{4-Cycle Trick.}}~~We also investigated the effectiveness of our $4$-cycle trick in \AlgTwo{} and \AlgThree{} in detail.
 To this end, we evaluated our three algorithms when we did \textit{not} add the Laplacian noise at the second round.
-Note that they do not provide edge LDP (as $\epsilon_2 = \infty$).
-The purpose here is to purely investigate the $4$-cycle trick related to our first research question RQ1.
+Note that they do not provide edge LDP, as $\epsilon_2 = \infty$.
+The purpose here is to purely investigate the effectiveness of the $4$-cycle trick related to our first research question RQ1.

 Figure~\ref{fig:res1_wo_Lap} shows the results, where $\epsilon_1$ and $\mu^*$ are changed to various values.
 Figure~\ref{fig:res1_wo_Lap} shows that \AlgTwo{} and \AlgThree{} significantly outperform \AlgOne{} when $\mu^*$ is small.
 This is because in both \AlgTwo{} and \AlgThree{}, the factors of $C_4$ (\#4-cycles) and $S_3$ (\#3-stars) in the expected $l_2$ loss diminish for small $\mu$, as explained in Section~\ref{sub:algorithms_theoretical_analysis}.
 In other words, \AlgTwo{} and \AlgThree{} effectively address the $4$-cycle issue.
 Figure~\ref{fig:res1_wo_Lap} also shows that \AlgThree{} slightly outperforms \AlgTwo{} when $\mu^*$ is small.
 This is because the factors of $C_4$ and $S_3$ diminish more rapidly; i.e., \AlgThree{} addresses the $4$-cycle issue more aggressively.